-12 dead in Alabama due to Tropical Depression Claudette, including 10 children
+12 dead in Alabama due to tropical depression Claudette, including 10 children

 The National Transportation Safety Board tweeted that it was sending 10 investigators to the area on Sunday to investigate the crash, which photos showed included at least four burned vehicles, including two large trucks.
 It said the inquiry would focus on vehicle technologies such as forward collision warning systems, fuel tank integrity and occupant survivability.

 The deaths occurred as drenching rains pelted northern Alabama and Georgia late Saturday.
-As much as 30 centimetres of rain was reported earlier from Claudette along the Mississippi Gulf Coast.
+As much as 30cm of rain was reported earlier from Claudette along the Mississippi Gulf Coast.

 WBRC-TV reported that search efforts were also under way for a man believed to have fallen into the water during flash flooding in Birmingham.
 Crews were using boats to search Pebble Creek.